dnalneh/iota-feedback/README.md

     - create a new account
     - log in with created account
     - create a new domain "localhost:8081"
-    - click on th link "0 projects"
+    - click on the link "0 projects"
     - add a new project with a name of your choice
     - the page "How to integrate your project" appears, click on one of the buttons and notice the **projectCode**, leave the website open